minprog/programmeren-ik/quality aspects/11 KISS/KISS.md

         running_average = running_average_of(numbers)
         plot(running_average)

-The program has gotten larger, there's more lines of code, but every part of it does just one thing in a straightforward method.
+The program has gotten larger, there's more lines of code, but every part of it does just one thing in a straightforward manner.
 That makes the code much easier to read, and bugs that much easier to spot.
 We kept it Simple, Stupid.